safalsingh1/NeuroHub/README.md

-By saubhagya - the model is at another repo (personal)
+By safal- the model is at another repo (personal)